Find a Lender-Approved Local Conveyancer in Widnes

 Sale

-of apartment St Bedes View WA8 7FL, at purchase amount of £160,000.
-Leasehold conveyancing included: sending conveyancing papers to buyers representatives, taking formal instructions from and updating the seller client, agreeing completion date with parties
+of flat St Bedes View WA8 7FL, sold for £160,000.
+Leasehold conveyancing work included: sending conveyancing papers to buyers representatives, taking formal instructions from and updating the seller client, agreeing completion date with parties

 Sale